Chart Color Schemes

 Urangan has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 13 projects potentially impacting the area.
-Major projects include: Urangan Boat Harbour Master Plan, 632-633 Esplanade Mixed-Use Development, Astro Aero Aircraft Manufacturing Centre, and Urangan Pier Rehabilitation and Coastal Protection Project.
-The following list details those most relevant.
+AreaSearch has identified a total of 13 projects that are likely to impact the area, with key ones including the Urangan Boat Harbour Master Plan, 632-633 Esplanade Mixed-Use Development, Astro Aero Aircraft Manufacturing Centre, and Urangan Pier Rehabilitation and Coastal Protection Project.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.